 The Division of Insurance ("Division") finds, pursuant to § 24-4-103(6)(a), C.R.S., that immediate adoption of this regulation is imperatively necessary for the preservation of public health, safety, or welfare.
+This emergency regulation replaces Colorado Emergency Regulation 20-E-15, which became effective on November 19, 2020, in its entirety.

-Pursuant to Executive Order D 2020 234, which is subject to extension by further executive order, Colorado remains under a disaster state of emergency due to the presence of COVID-19.
-Due to the unprecedented and extraordinary impact of the COVID-19 emergency, the Colorado Department of Public Health and Environment has issued multiple public health orders, including Public Health Order 20-36, to reduce the exposure of individuals to COVID-19 and to protect the health and welfare of the public.
+Pursuant to Executive Order D 2021 063, which is subject to extension by further executive order, Colorado remains under a disaster state of emergency due to the presence of COVID-19.
+Due to the unprecedented and extraordinary impact of the COVID-19 emergency, the Colorado Department of Public Health and Environment has issued multiple public health orders, including Public Health Order 20-36, which implements levels of restrictions for individuals, businesses, and activities to prevent the spread of COVID-19 further in Colorado.
 Under Public Health Order 20-36, restaurants remain encouraged to continue curbside pickup and delivery and must take certain measures regarding in-person services, or on-premise consumption.
-Further, restaurant occupancy may be limited or restricted as provided in Public Health Order 20-36, depending on the COVID-19 Dial.
-As a result, the Division anticipates that restaurants will continue to rely upon employees who typically do not deliver food to temporarily provide food delivery services using their own insured personal automobiles or have unnamed drivers drive commercial vehicles.
+Further, restaurant occupancy may be limited or restricted as provided in Public Health Order 20-36.
+The restaurant industry is one of the hardest hit industries with significant layoffs and cutbacks to hours and staff.
+As a result, the Division anticipates that some restaurants will continue to rely upon employees who typically do not deliver food to temporarily provide food delivery services using their own insured personal automobiles or have unnamed drivers drive commercial vehicles.
 The issuance of this Emergency Rule is imperative to continue preserving the public health, safety and welfare of the citizens of Colorado.
 Therefore, compliance with the requirements of § 24-4-103, C.R.S., would be contrary to the public interest.